fabien-roquet/meop_qc/README.md

 * The density inversion removal algorithm is described in :
   * Barker, P. M. and McDougall, T. J., 2017.
 Stabilizing Hydrographic Profiles with Minimal Change to the Water Masses.
 J. Atmos.
 Oceanic Technol., 34:1935-1945. doi: 10.1175/JTECH-D-16-0111.1
 * The thermal cell effect correction is described in :
-  * Mensah, V., Roquet, F., Lia Siegelman-Charbit, Picard, B., Pauthenet, E., Guinet, C., 2018.
+  * Mensah, V., Roquet, F., Siegelman-Charbit, L., Picard, B., Pauthenet, E., Guinet, C., 2018.
 A correction methodology for the thermal mass induced-errors of CTD tags mounted on marine mammals.
 J. Atmos.
-Oceanic Technol., 35:1237–1252 doi: 10.1175/JTECH-D-17-0141.1
+Oceanic Technol., 35:1237–1252. doi: 10.1175/JTECH-D-17-0141.1

 ### National specificities :